-- Begin implementation of bicycle and pedestrian improvements in a phased approach that is affordable within the City's capital improvement budget, starting at the center of the downtown and working outward towards regional trail systems - Consider consistency of sidewalk materials (Primary route along Main Street and Center Street, and secondary intersecting streets and adjacent neighborhood side streets). - Improve existing sidewalks to comply with current ADA standards - Improve bicycle and pedestrian crossing at the Main Street and Center Street Intersection as the highest priority and at other locations along Main Street and Center Street as secondary priority, where crossing distances and vehicular traffic volumes are the greatest in the downtown.
-These improvements should consider permanent crosswalk markings for yearround visibility, bump outs and medians where feasible.
-The City may wish to consider pedestrian tunnels or bridges at this location, however the significant cost and amount of space needed for approach ramps on either side of Center Street may be prohibitive.
+- Begin implementation of bicycle and pedestrian improvements in a phased approach that is affordable within the City's capital improvement budget, starting at the center of the downtown and working outward towards regional trail systems - Consider consistency of sidewalk materials (Primary route along Main Street and Center Street, and secondary intersecting streets and adjacent neighborhood side streets). - Improve existing sidewalks to comply with current ADA accessibility standards - Improve the bicycle and pedestrian crossings at the Main Street and Center Street Intersection as the highest priority and at other locations along Main Street and Center Street as secondary priorities, where crossing distances and vehicular traffic volumes are the greatest in the downtown.
+These improvements should consider permanent crosswalk markings for year-round visibility, "bump outs" and medians where feasible.
+(It is recognized that the City wishes to consider pedestrian tunnels or bridges at this location, however these options are not economically viable)